dhiraj48573/Demo/README.md

 # Demo
-This repo is build for demo
+This repo is build for demo for uses in development process